yamanidev/blog-articles/articles/box-model.md

 ![a box model diagram](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/6ehqv1npf33xkw8iukih.png)

-Every box has a content area.
+Every box has a **content area**.
 An element's content could be text, an image, nested elements etc.

 In addition to the content area, an element may also have (as shown above):

-- Padding area: space between the content and the border.
+- **Padding area**: space between the content and the border.
 The size of this area is defined by padding properties: `padding-top`, `padding-right`, `padding-bottom` and `padding-left`.
 Or simply the `padding` shorthand.

-- Border area: space between the padding and the margin.
+- **Border are**: space between the padding and the margin.
 The size of this area is defined by the `border-width` properties (same drill as the padding: top, right, bottom and left).

-- Margin area: space between an element and its neighbors.
+- **Margin area**: space between an element and its neighbors.
 The size of this area is defined by the `margin` properties, negative values can be provided for margins.

 ### Quick explanation of shorthands (feel free to skip if you are familiar with them):

-Shorthand properties are combinations of other properties written.
+Shorthand properties are CSS properties that combine other properties.
 We use them to write less code and easily read it.

 We'll use `padding` as an example, the same idea applies for other shorthands as well.